biocatiit/musclex/docs/AppSuite/ProjectionTraces/Projection-Traces--How-to-use.md

 ### Calibration Options

-For all center and rotation calibration tools — Set Rotation and Center, Set Center By Chords, Set Center By Perpendiculars, Set Rotation Angle, and Double Zoom — see [Common Settings — Diffraction Center and Rotation](../Common-Settings.html#diffraction-center-and-rotation).
+For calibration image / parameter setup, see [Common Settings — Calibration Settings](../Common-Settings.html#calibration-settings).
+For center and rotation tools — Set Rotation and Center, Set Center By Chords, Set Center By Perpendiculars, Set Rotation Angle, and Double Zoom — see [Common Settings — Diffraction Center and Rotation](../Common-Settings.html#diffraction-center-and-rotation).

 #### Mask Threshold